yhuang37-2034310/4501_Project/README.md

 ## Description
-This project analyzes Uber and taxi trip data to uncover trends and patterns in trip distances, fares, surcharges, and taxes over time.
-It includes data aggregation using SQL queries, visualizations of monthly earnings, and insights into ride behaviors during specific periods and locations.
-The analysis provides a comprehensive overview of transportation trends and passenger preferences.
+This project analyzes Uber and taxi trip data to uncover trends and patterns in trip distances, fares, surcharges, and taxes over time, examining both individual trip characteristics and their relationship to weather trends.
+It includes preliminary data cleansing using python and subsequently data aggregation using SQL queries, visualizations of monthly earnings, and insights into ride behaviors during specific periods and locations.
+The project offers a comprehensive look at how weather influences transportation and highlights trends that may inform business decisions and urban planning.

 ## Group Name
 Project Group 3